 A Glow account provides access to a suite of applications configured for your school.
-This can include Microsoft O365, Glow Blogs and Google G Suite for Education.
+This can include Microsoft O365, Glow Blogs and Google Workspace for Education.

 The advice below will help you to work through the practical tasks that need to be undertaken in advance to ensure Glow can be used to provide continuity of education during an event which results in school closures or pupils working elsewhere.

 We hope this helps to identify how you can use Glow to work as quickly and easily as possible during an unforeseen event.
 Your Glow Key Contact can help if you have any questions and further support is available from the Glow Team at Education Scotland via https://enquiries.glow.scot/.

 Our focus at this time will be on supporting existing services and users.
 There are currently no plans to introduce significant technical changes to our platforms.
 That said, we will continue to evolve services to best support the remote education provision where possible.

 As we continue to evolve the service to meet the needs of users an imminent change will see the launch of the Stream service within Glow O365.
 Stream can allow you to store, share and organise video content.
 See our Stream guidance here: https://glowconnect.org.uk/help-with-glow/microsoft-office-365/stream/ An FAQ regarding the recording of live lessons can be found in Q4.